HariharanUmapathi/open-tamil-php/README.md

 - `composer lint` to run the php-cs-fixer to fix the code alignment in src/ folder
 - `composer lint-test` to run the php-cs-fixer to fix the code alignment tests/ folder
 - `composer test` to run the unittests
+- `composer view-docs` to run generated html docs in localhost
+- `composer generate-docs` to run sphinx docs from the directory